Greedy Poisson Rejection Sampling: Simulating Poisson Processes Using Tree-Structured Partitions

 We call this dyadic because when we apply this splitting function to $(0, 1)$ and subsets produced by applying it, we get the set of all intervals with dyadic endpoints on $(0, 1)$, i.e.\ $\{(0, 1), (0, 1/2), (1/2, 1), (0, 1/4), \hdots\}$.
 This splitting function is used by \Cref{alg:gprs_general} and AD* coding.
 As one might imagine, there might be many more possible splitting functions than the two examples we give above, all of which might be more or less useful in practice.

 \textbf{Split-induced binary space partitioning tree:} Every splitting function on a space $\Omega$ induces an infinite set of subsets by repeatedly applying the splitting function to the splits it produces.
 These sets can be organised into an infinite \textit{binary space partitioning tree (BSP-tree)}, where each node in the tree is represented by a set produced by \split and an unique index.
 Concretely, let the root of the tree be represented by the whole space $\Omega$ and the index $H_{\text{root}} = 1$.
-Now we recursively construct the rest of the tree as follows: Let $(B, H)$ be a node in the tree, with $B$ a Borel set and $H$ its index, and let $\{L, R\} = \split(B)$ the left end right splits of $B$.
+Now we recursively construct the rest of the tree as follows: Let $(B, H)$ be a node in the tree, with $B$ a Borel set and $H$ its index, and let $\{L, R\} = \split(B)$ be the left and right splits of $B$.
 Then, we set $(L, 2H)$ as the node's left child and $(R, 2H + 1)$ as its right child.
-We refer to the index associated with each node as its \textit{heap index}.
+We refer to each node's associated index as their \textit{heap index}.

 \textbf{Heap-indexing the points in $\Pi$ and a strict heap invariant:} As we saw in \Cref{sec:poisson_process_theory}, each point in $\Pi$ can be uniquely identified by their \textit{time index} $N$, i.e. if we time-order the points of $\Pi$, $N$ represents the $N$th arrival in the ordered list.
 However, we can also uniquely index each point in $\Pi$ using a splitting function-induced BSP-tree as follows.